datayana/datayana.github.io/pages/study/buddhism/AN_3.65_kalama_sutta.md

 ### Thanissaro Bhikkhu, 1994

-Kalama Sutta: To the Kalamas, translated from the Pali by Thanissaro Bhikkhu, 1994 \[[accesstoinsight.org]\](https://www.accesstoinsight.org/tipitaka/an/an03/an03.065.than.html)
+Thanissaro Bhikkhu, "Kalama Sutta: To the Kalamas", 1994 \[[accesstoinsight.org](https://www.accesstoinsight.org/tipitaka/an/an03/an03.065.than.html)\]

 _Although this discourse is often cited as the Buddha's carte blanche for following one's own sense of right and wrong, it actually says something much more rigorous than that. **Traditions are not to be followed simply because they are traditions**.
 Reports (such as historical accounts or news) are not to be followed simply because the source seems reliable.
 One's own preferences are not to be followed simply because they seem logical or resonate with one's feelings.
 Instead, **any view or belief must be tested** by the results it yields when put into practice; and — to guard against the possibility of any bias or limitations in one's understanding of those results — they **must further be checked against the experience of people who are wise**._

 ### Soma Thera, 1994

-Soma Thera, _Kalama Sutta - The Buddha's Charter of Free Inquiry_, 1994 \[[accesstoinsight.org](https://www.accesstoinsight.org/lib/authors/soma/wheel008.html)]
+Soma Thera, "Kalama Sutta - The Buddha's Charter of Free Inquiry", 1994, \[[accesstoinsight.org](https://www.accesstoinsight.org/lib/authors/soma/wheel008.html)\]

 _The instruction of the Kalamas (Kalama Sutta) is justly famous for its **encouragement of free inquiry**; the spirit of the sutta signifies a **teaching that is exempt from fanaticism, bigotry, dogmatism, and intolerance**._
 _[...]
 Here it may be mentioned that the methods of examination in the Kalama Sutta and in the extracts cited here, have sprung from the knowledge of things as they are and that the tenor of these methods are implied in all straight thinking.
 Further, as penetration and comprehension, the constituents of wisdom are the result of such thinking, the place of **critical examination and analysis** in the development of right vision is obvious._